The mod $p$ Riemann-Hilbert correspondence and the perfect site: A proof of Breen's theorem

 \begin{construction}[Big Witt vectors] We let $W^{\mathrm{big}}$ denote the big Witt vector functor (cf.~\cite[Sec.~17]{Hazewinkel} for an account); it carries a commutative ring $R$ to the abelian group $1 + t R[[t]]$ under multiplication, and is representable by a polynomial ring on countably many variables.
 We have a natural map $W_{\mathrm{rat}}^+ \to W^{\mathrm{big}}$ including polynomials inside power series. \end{construction}

-The purpose of this subsection is to prove the following result to the effect that maps into $\mathbb{G}_a$ (or any direct sum of copies of such) does not see the difference between $W_{\mathrm{rat}}$ and $W$; the argument was inspired by the Clausen--Scholze solid formalism \cite{condensed}. \begin{proposition} The map \( W_{\mathrm{rat}} \to W^{\mathrm{big}} \) in $\mathcal{D}( \sch_{k})$ induces an equivalence upon applying $\rhom_{\mathcal{D}( \sch_{k})} (-, \mathbb{G}_a \otimes_k V)$ for any $k$-vector space $V$. \end{proposition}
+The purpose of this subsection is to prove the following result to the effect that maps into $\mathbb{G}_a$ (or any direct sum of copies of such) does not see the difference between $W_{\mathrm{rat}}$ and $W^{\mathrm{big}}$; the argument was inspired by the Clausen--Scholze solid formalism \cite{condensed}. \begin{proposition} The map \( W_{\mathrm{rat}} \to W^{\mathrm{big}} \) in $\mathcal{D}( \sch_{k})$ induces an equivalence upon applying $\rhom_{\mathcal{D}( \sch_{k})} (-, \mathbb{G}_a \otimes_k V)$ for any $k$-vector space $V$. \end{proposition}

 \begin{remark}[Tensors with pointed sets] In the following, we will use that any pointed category with finite coproducts (such as the categories $\mathrm{Ind}( \mathrm{AffSch}^{\ast}_{k, \mathrm{ft}})$ or commutative monoids in it, or the category of sheaves of abelian monoids on a site) is naturally tensored over the category of finite pointed sets; we denote this tensor by $\otimes$.
-Explicitly, given a pointed set and an object $X$, the tensor $S \otimes X$ is the pushout of the coproduct $\bigsqcup_S X $ along $X \to \ast$ (where $X$ includes in $\bigsqcup_S X$ via the basepoint of $S$). \end{remark}
+Explicitly, given a pointed set and an object $X$, the tensor $S \otimes X$ is the pushout of the coproduct $\bigsqcup_S X $ along $X \to \ast$ (where $X$ includes in $\bigsqcup_S X$ via the basepoint of $S$).\footnote{Note that if $S = S_0 \sqcup \ast$, then $S \otimes X = \bigsqcup_{S_0} X$; thus the above construction only requires finite coproducts and not pushouts.} \end{remark}

 In the next result, we identify an object of $\mathrm{Ind}( \mathrm{AffSch}^{\ast}_{k, \mathrm{ft}})$ with the corresponding sheaf on $\sch_{k}$, so that we can talk about the cohomology of a sheaf on an object of $\mathrm{Ind}( \mathrm{AffSch}^{\ast}_{k, \mathrm{ft}})$.